angularkc/schematics-workshop-worksheet/book/4todo.md

 ng generate @angular/cdk:drag-drop <your-component-name OR todo>
    ```

 1. Since we'll want to see both the dashboard and the todo via the nav list, we'll need to set up routing.
 Add routes for the dashboard and todo views in _app-routing.module.ts_.
 You'll have something similar to this depending on your component names.
+You may need to manually import the component files if your IDE setup doesn't automatically import files for you.

    {% filename %}app-routing.module.ts{% endfilename %}
    ```ts